-The Company's Board of Directors presently consists of five directors.
-Following the Company's 1996 Annual Meeting of Stockholders, Arthur L. Rebell was elected by the remaining directors to fill a vacancy on the Company's Board of Directors created by the death of David M. Ifshin.
-Mr. Rebell is not a director, officer or employee of Loews or an officer or employee of the Company.
+The Company's Board of Directors presently consists of six directors.
+In December 1997, the Company's Board of Directors voted to increase the size of the Board from five to six members, and Michael H. Steinhardt was elected by the Board of Directors to fill the vacancy created by such increase.
+Robert E. Rose resigned from the Board of Directors effective March 31, 1998 and, effective as of such date, Lawrence R. Dickerson was elected to fill the vacancy created by the resignation of Mr. Rose.
 All directors are elected annually to serve until the next annual meeting of stockholders and until their respective successors are duly elected and qualified or until their earlier resignation or removal.
 The executive officers of the Company are elected annually by the Board of Directors to serve until the next annual meeting of the Board of Directors and until their successors are duly elected and qualified, or until their earlier death, resignation, disqualification or removal from office.
 Information with respect to the current directors and executive officers of the Company is set forth below.

-The nominees for director are James S. Tisch, Herbert C. Hofmann, Arthur L. Rebell, Robert E. Rose and Raymond S. Troubh.
-Each of the five directors to be elected at the Annual Meeting will serve a term of one year to expire at the Company's 1998 Annual Meeting of Stockholders or until his successor is elected and qualified or until his earlier death, resignation, disqualification or removal from office.
+The nominees for director are James S. Tisch, Lawrence R. Dickerson, Herbert C. Hofmann, Arthur L. Rebell, Michael H. Steinhardt and Raymond S. Troubh.
+Each of the six directors to be elected at the Annual Meeting will serve a term of one year to expire at the Company's 1999 Annual Meeting of Stockholders or until his successor is elected and qualified or until his earlier death, resignation, disqualification or removal from office.

 It is intended that the proxies received from holders of Common Stock, in the absence of contrary instructions, will be voted at the Annual Meeting for the election of Messrs.
-Tisch, Hofmann, Rebell, Rose and Troubh.
+Tisch, Dickerson, Hofmann, Rebell, Steinhardt and Troubh.
 Although the Company does not contemplate that any of the nominees will be unable to serve, decline to serve, or otherwise be unavailable as a nominee at the time of the Annual Meeting, in such event the proxies will be voted in accordance with the authority granted in the proxies for such other candidate or candidates as may be nominated by the Board of Directors.